 Does Fluoride Cause Cancer?

+One of those claims has been that fluoride causes cancer.
 Here is a sample of the valid scientific evidence from around the world showing that fluoride does not cause cancer.

 - A 2014 review of evidence by the Royal Society of New Zealand found that claims that fluoride contributes to the risks of cancer are not supported by the scientific evidence.

 - In 2011, the California Office of Environmental Health Hazard Assessment voted unanimously that an extensive review of scientific evidence did not support classifying fluoride as a cause of cancer.

 - A 2011 review by the European Commission’s Scientific Committee on Health and Environmental Risks (SCHER) found no link between fluoride and cancer, and classifying fluoride as a cancer-causing agent.

 - Because fluoride is deposited in bone, there has been concern that osteosarcoma (bone cancer) might be associated with fluoride.
 Because osteosarcoma is rare, its study is difficult.
 Recently, this concern has been definitively addressed by two types of case-control studies of data collected from 9 hospitals across the US.
 A 2011 study using precise measurement of the fluoride content of bone – found no link between fluoride and bone cancer.
 More recently, a 2020 study determined that residence in a fluoridated community was not related to an increase in risk for osteosarcoma.
 This should not be surprising given that ingestion of fluoridated water is a common exposure and osteosarcoma remains a rare disease.

 After decades of study, no link has been found between fluoride and cancer.
 The weight of international scientific evidence, and decades of experience in the United States and elsewhere, have demonstrated the safety and effectiveness of community water fluoridation.

 For more information, see:

 - American Cancer Society